Zacknetic/HomebridgeMagicHome-DynamicPlatform/README.md

 * If a device has changed it's IP Address, such as after a power outage, this plugin will update that device with the new IP on the next restart.
 Maintaining the device's associated timers, scenes, etc.

 * If you'd like to remove an individual device, type the word 'delete' in any part of its name in Homekit and restart homebridge.
 This can be useful if you are intentionally taking a device offline or if you would simply like to reset it.
 Keep in mind, if it is still connected during the homebridge restart, it will be detected and added again.

+## Configuration

+Please setup your config in Config UI X under ```Plugins>Homebridge MagicHome Dynamic Platform>Settings.``` However the default settings should suffice.
+Please read below to learn more about the settings before changing anything.

 ### example 'config.json'
 ```json